ivnsmirnov/navio-docs-common/dev/wbc.md

 #### 2.4GHz

-ATHEROS AR9172 delivers good performance under wifibroadcast for 2.4GHz.
+!!! warning
+    2.4Ghz is used by RC and hence should be used with caution.
+Please, verify that your RC transmitter doesn't interfere with Wi-Fi broadcast-enabled dongles.
+Consider using 5Ghz dongles to eliminate risks altogether.

 Recommended dongles:

 * TP-LINK TL-WN722N
 * Alfa AWUS036NHA

 You can find a list of wifi cards using this chip [here](https://wikidevi.com/wiki/Atheros_AR9271).

 #### 5GHz